CMS87/mining-calculator/README.md

 ## 🚀 Live Demo

-Once deployed, the calculator will be available at: `https://cms87.github.io/mining-calculator/`
+Once deployed, the calculator will be available at your hosting URL (for Cloudflare Pages: `https://<project>.pages.dev`).

 ## 📋 Features